-For additional information from IUP on the COVID-19 threat, go to the university’s comprehensive Coronavirus Information page.
+For additional information and guidelines from IUP on their response to COVID-19 pandemic, go to the university’s comprehensive Coronavirus Information page.

 While we are excited to begin our eighth year of bringing high-quality music instruction through private lessons, ensemble participation, and select music classes to the region, we are certainly saddened that the COVID-19 pandemic will not allow us provide

 Catch up on news from the IUP Community Music School.

 We certainly hope that 2021 is is much less stressful and traumatic, and with life hopefully bearing some semblance of normal, we can again safely resume all of our ensembles and classes.

 On the funding side of the house, as you can imagine—and as it’s been for most businesses and organizations—finances are a challenge.
 Some individuals have inquired on how to support the IUP Community Music School; so, in order to make this as easy as

 possible, the link below was set up so a gift can go directly to the IUPCMS.
 We are continually working to keep the costs down and build a scholarship fund for deserving students, and donations of any amount support these efforts.

 If there is one thing all of us have discovered in the last few months, it’s that the Arts truly matter and are so important to our quality of life.
 Whether music, art, dance, theater—you name it—we truly feel the loss of what we now know can easily be

 For music, the beat only goes on if we support our youth in their musical efforts, whether through the IUPCMS or the music programs at their own schools.
 Keeping them going by either in-person or, if necessary, online options is critical in keeping our